 - Manali to Great Himalayan National Park and back to Manali

 Are you confident about your stamina and grit?
 Sure you have excellent hand-eye coordination?
 If the answer is yes, you may swoop across punishing terrain on your mountain bike!
 Mountain biking in Manali is the ultimate adrenaline rush!
 The most popular biking trail extends from Manali to Rohtang Pass to Baralacha La Pass to Lachalangla Pass to Tanglang La to Khardung La and back to Manali.

 Manali offers prime opportunities for mountain climbing, for both beginners and experienced climbers.
 If you have always wondered about how you would fare in mountaineering, Manali is your answer.
 Not only will you get equipment but also lessons and instructors to get you started right.

 Take off on a jeep for a solitary journey of your own.
-You’ll scale steep slopes and drink in magnificent scenes.
-You’ll happen upon remote hamlets and appealing orchards.
-You’ll be on the road all alone, with no one around for miles.
+You’ll scale steep slopes, drink in magnificent scenes, will happen upon remote hamlets and appealing orchards and will be on the road all alone, with no one around for miles.
 Doesn’t that sound like a dream escape from bustling city life?
 Here are some scenic trails to get you started:

 - Manali to Lahaul and Spiti Valley